}

 • Certificate of completion.

-As part of the cohort of this course, you will receive:
+As part of the facilitated cohort experience, you will receive:

 Guidance and inspiration